Coronavirus: Can Germany's infection protection law be compared to the Nazis' 'Enabling Act?' | DW | 18.11.2020

 He pointed out that, contrary to the protesters' conviction, the new law clearly limits the government's powers in fighting the pandemic: All government decrees can only be temporary measures and expire after four weeks.

-But the movement against lockdown-measures seems to be growing steadily.
-According to a survey by the Allensbach pollsters, the percentage of Germans critical of the government's anti-coronavirus policies has risen from 15 to 28 % over the last three months.
+But the movement against lockdown measures seems to be growing steadily.
+According to a survey by the Allensbach polling firm, the percentage of Germans critical of the government's anti-coronavirus policies has risen from 15 to 28 % over the last three months.